ncbi/ribovore/00README.txt

 Reason 5: "opposite_strand": The best hit is on the minus strand and
           the --minusfail option was used.

+Additionally, there is one 'unexpected feature' that does not cause a failure but which will be reported in the final column of the 'short' output.
+This is a 'low' bits per position score.
+The bits per position score is determined by dividing the total score of the best hit by the length of the sequence (not just the length of the hit).
+If bits per position is below 0.5, then the sequence will have the string 'suspiciously_low_bit_score(x<0.5)' in the final column of the short output file, where x is the bits per position for this hit.
+The threshold of 0.5 is to changeable to <y> with the --lowbitpos <y>
+option.
+The threshold can be turned off (so that no hits are ever reported as 'suspiciously_low') with the --nolowbitpos option.

 ##############################################################################
 RECOMMENDED MODEL FILES